Introduction

 Enable the Submit Button

-In order to enable the Submit button, we are going to use the following technique:
+In order to enable the Submit button, we are going to use the following technique to determine when all three fields contain properly formatted text:

-- For each of the three fields with a requirement (Name, Email and Message) we are going to add Toggle Button Asset to the scene.
+- For each of the three required fields (Name, Email, and Message) we are going to add a hidden Toggle Button Asset to the scene.

-- When a requirement is met on one of the 3 Text Input assets, we check the associated Toggle Button.
-When the condition is not met, we uncheck the associated Toggle Button.
-In order to do this, we use the Input Text Asset triggers "Validates the entered text" and "Identifies invalid text"
+- When any of the three Text Input Assets contains properly formatted text, we check its associated Toggle Button.
+Whenever the condition is not met, we uncheck its associated Toggle Button.
+To determine if the text is valid, we use the Input Text Asset triggers "Validates the entered text" and "Identifies invalid text"

-- Every time one of the three Toggle Button is unchecked, we uncheck the fourth Toggle Button, disabling the Submit button.
+- Every time one of the three Toggle Buttons associated with a required field is unchecked, we uncheck the fourth Toggle Button, disabling the Submit button.

 Note: